trueadm/t7/readme.md

 linted.
 Furthermore, IDEs should play nicely with your syntax and there isn't a need to setup in-browser transformers or NodeJS transpilers to start developing (unlike JSX).

-[Template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) are string literals allowing embedded expressions.
-They were built for exactly this purpose and allow for literal usage JavaScript variables and functions within templates without the overhead of learning a new syntax/language.

 ## Usage